TheresaLui/SelfHelpContent_v2/articles/problemscopingques.insights.alerts/problemscopingques-missing-notifications.md

             "id": "problem_description",
             "order": 5,
             "controlType": "multilinetextbox",
-            "displayLabel": "Provide details of at least one Alert instance (<a href=\"https://docs.microsoft.com/azure/azure-monitor/platform/alerts-managing-alert-instances\">Learn more</a>).", "watermarkText": "Provide details of at least one Alert instance.", "required": true,
+            "displayLabel": "Provide details of at least one Alert instance.", "watermarkText": "Provide details of at least one Alert instance.", "required": true,
             "useAsAdditionalDetails": false,